 Do not let children play with the power windows.
-They may seriously hurt themselves.
-Make sure occupants are clear of the window(s) before closing.

 One-touch-down window

 The one-touch-down feature allows you to completely open the driver's window by briefly pressing and releasing the bottom of the window switch.
 To stop the window before it opens completely, press the switch again.